 It started with a sewing machine and a dream.
-Just like February’s Dream Artisan Box, this is how an entire company found its beginnings.
+This is how an entire company found its beginnings.

 From the first time she visited Kenya in 2009, Jenny Nuccio felt called to the area.
 After the visit, a short vacation of 2 weeks, she vowed never to visit again.
 Yet, she kept returning year after year.